 Gratitude broken down is simply appreciating the good things in your life.
 It doesn’t always seem simple, though.
 When things are hectic or stressful, finding the silver lining can be challenging.
 However, learning how to embrace and express gratitude can significantly boost your happiness.
 A little gratitude offers a host of other benefits you’re probably not aware of, too.
 Let’s take a closer look at the concept, ways it can improve your life, and how to practice it.

 Some people believe gratitude to be a feeling or emotion.
 Others look at it as more of a mood.
-Still, some folks think of gratitude as more of a personality trait.
+Still, some folks think gratitude is more of a personality trait.
 These can all be correct.
-In essence, gratitude elicits satisfaction and appreciation in a person through feelings, actions or even inherent qualities.
+In essence, gratitude elicits satisfaction and appreciation in a person through feelings, actions, or even inherent qualities.
 However, even those who may be more inclined to feel grateful on a regular basis through their glass-half-full-optimism still need to work on creating a positive outlook.
 Gratitude can be viewed as an attitude or something you practice regularly.
 As with any type of practice, you’ll get better at demonstrating gratitude the more you work at it.

 Benefits of Embracing Gratitude